 Stratospheric pollution – Formation and breakdown of ozone, depletion of ozone layer – its mechanism and effects.

 Water Pollution – Major pollutants such as, pathogens, organic wastes and chemical pollutants; their harmful effects and prevention.

 Soil pollution – Major pollutants such as: Pesticides (insecticides, herbicides and fungicides), their harmful effects and prevention.

 Strategies to control environmental pollution.

-JEE Main Syllabus for Organic Chemistry for Section C
+Organic Chemistry for Section C

 JEE Main Organic Chemistry Syllabus – Organic Chemistry section is divided into 10 topics.
 These topics for JEE Main will cover the entire Organic Chemistry syllabus.
 Each of the topic for organic chemistry is divided into sub-topics that you will need to prepare for JEE Main exam.